Understanding video formats and codecs

 Containers vs. Codecs: Know the Difference

-The same container can hold different codecs, which is why two .mp4 files may behave very differently in editing or playback.
-That’s why understanding the combination is essential for anyone working with professional video.
+The same container can hold different codecs, and even different bit depth and chroma sampling, which is why two .mp4 files may behave very differently in editing or playback.
+That’s why understanding the combination matters if you want predictable results.

 Most Common Containers in Use Today